 - Attended Transfer: Transfer a call with prior consulting.

-All three ways can be performed using either the transfer key (physical or soft), a DSS key, or a BLF key.
+All three ways can be performed using either the transfer option or a DSS/BLF key.

 Another transfer method, using a Telebroad system dial code, allows you to transfer a call directly to a voicemail of your choice.